Top 10 Revision Tips

 - Reward yourself and build treats into your timetable!
 Plan something exciting to celebrate your effort at the end of your assessments.

-Looking after yourself and your mental health during lockdown
+Looking after yourself and your mental health during the pandemic

 It can be so easy to slip into the habit of sleeping late, spending all day in your pyjamas and eating junk food, but looking after yourself is essential for your mental health.
 Just ensuring you do simple tasks each day such as getting up and having a wash can feel difficult sometimes, but they can make a big difference to the way you feel.